johannesboyne/zenstore/README.md

 zenstore is supposed to be a simple "back-end" like structure for the "Internet of Thungs" (IoT) - [IoT-Wikipedia](http://en.wikipedia.org/wiki/Internet_of_Things), [IoT-McKinsey](http://www.mckinsey.com/insights/high_tech_telecoms_internet/the_internet_of_things), [IoT-Europe](http://www.internet-of-things.eu/).
 All this is very cool, but how to connect and store the data of **things**?

-zenstore tries to solve the problem, it gives everyone the possibility to simple store and exchange data!
+zenstore tries to solve the problem, it gives everyone the possibility to just store and exchange data!
 This is done via an easy to use GET/PUT/POST (REST) API as well as a TCP service (for the high end users).

 *BTW:* Do you want to use zenstore from the CLI?
 Go fo [zenstorecli](https://github.com/johannesboyne/zenstorecli)